-What Should I Eat on The Mediterranean Diet?
+What Can You Eat on The Mediterranean Diet?

-Mediterranean Diet Food List: 5 Foods You Need
+Mediterranean Diet Food List: 5 Essential Foods You Need

 Olive oil is the primary cooking fat in the Mediterranean diet.
 Traditional Mediterranean diets will use extra virgin olive oil in everything from salad dressings, to roasting or sauté vegetables, to tossing with pasta, to marinating seafood and meats, or simply adding to dips like hummus or baba ganoush, and more!

 Olive oil has been well studied for its role in heart health, and recent research suggests that frequent olive oil consumption may be linked with making blood less likely to clot.